pcraster/pcraster/documentation/pcraster_project/install.rst

    conda search -c conda-forge pcraster

-Afterwards you can create a new environment and install PCRaster, e.g. with:
+Afterwards you can create a new environment and install PCRaster, e.g. with the following steps:

 .. code-block:: console

-   conda create --name pcraster37 python=3.7 -c conda-forge
+   conda create --name pcraster -c conda-forge python

-   conda activate pcraster37
+   conda activate pcraster

    conda install -c conda-forge pcraster

+In case you would like to use a specific Python version you can set e.g. ``python=3.8``.
 You can also combine these steps and install additional packages in one go e.g. by:

 .. code-block:: console

-   conda create --name pcraster37 -c conda-forge python=3.7 pcraster spyder matplotlib
+   conda create --name pcraster -c conda-forge python pcraster spyder matplotlib